 Outpatient – patient has alcoholic addiction but has managed to stay employed and functional

 - The alcoholic continues to work and stays at home, unsupervised, with no limits on the amount of social or family gatherings and situations.
 The patient is more comfortable and feels less threatened.

-- The individual undergoing treatment receives medically supervised withdrawal for one day, on the day of the intake, and may be required to stay only one overnight in the case of severe withdrawal symptoms.
+- The individual undergoing treatment receives medically supervised withdrawal for one day, on the day of the intake, and may be required to stay only one overnight in the outpatient rehab for alcoholics in the case of severe withdrawal symptoms.